In this article we will answer the question I hear readers ask all the time: How To Start Saving Money Now.

 If you’re an impulse buyer, you’re going to have to rein yourself in a bit if you want to start saving money.
 Avoid malls and sales, make homemade meals, or make your own coffee if you can so you don’t spend on unnecessary items.

-Also, instead of buying things to make yourself feel better when you’re stressed, go for hobbies like working out, meditating, reading, or napping.
+Also, instead of buying things to make yourself feel better when you’re stressed, try a hobby or other activity like working out, meditating, reading, or napping.